Johnathan-Bill/Sand-Simulation-2/README.md

 ## Future Additions
 - Fire
 - Heat
-- Lava & water interactions
 - Steam, Smoke, Gas dissipation
 - Options screen fior pixel size and world size
 - ability to hide controls from the right hand corner
 ## Current Issues
+- Code is getting difficult to manage need to refactor the code
 - Optimization Issues
     - The (without altering settings) simulation handles upto physics particles (non-void particles) 14400 (determined by screen size and pixel size in game.py) particles.
 This is a lot of particles, which can cause slow downs once the screen is full of them.
 ## Recent Changes
+- Added
+- Water and Lava Interactions
 - Added Hud
 - Added Particle Inspection
 - Added Moss